Marklogic-retired/marklogic-data-hub/examples/reference-entity-model/README.md

 the users defined in the gradle.properties file in this project.
 If the application was successfully installed, you'll see a "MarkLogic REST Server" page.

+## Deploying resources as a data-hub-developer user

+A user with the data-hub-developer role is permitted to deploy the project to DHS.
+Update the mlUsername and mlPassword in gradle-dhs.properties file in this project.

+Then deploy the application (the "-i" is for info-level logging, which is helpful to see in case anything goes wrong):

+    ./gradlew -i -PenvironmentName=dhs hubDeployAsDeveloper

 ## Authenticating

 This project defines several users in ./src/main/ml-config/security/users that can be used for development and testing.